 Using PCLI to Copy Project Databases to a File Server

 This is the most thorough way to add existing project databases to a file server on a different system and/or using a different path.
-All information in your existing project databases will be retained, including workspace definitions and references to shared archives.
+It provides the ability to deal with more complex issues.